simbrain/simbraindocs/src/docs/network/connections/index.md

 For each source neuron consider every target neuron in a radius and make excitatory and inhibitory synapses with them according to specified probabilities.

-**Exc.
-Probability**.
+**Excitatory Probability**.
 Probability of making excitatory connections to neighboring neurons with the excitatory radius.

-**Inh.
-Probability**.Probability of making inhibitory connections to neighboring neurons within the inhibitory radius.
+**Inhibitory Probability**.Probability of making inhibitory connections to neighboring neurons within the inhibitory radius.

-**Exc.
-Radius**.
+**Excitatory Radius**.
 Radius within which to make excitatory connections.

-**Inh.
-Radius**.
+**Inhibitory Radius**.
 Radius within which to make inhibitory connections.

 **Allow self connections**.
 Allow synapses from neurons to themselves.